Student Financial Aid Information

 If this is subsequent (not first ever received) Pell disbursement, the student must have maintained satisfactory progress for a previous pay period.

 Pell Grants will typically funds are disbursed in two equal installments, normally once every 19 weeks or 350 hours.
-The Business Office posts awards to student account using FATR/FATP then draws down money for Pell funds from the G-5 account.
+The Business Office posts awards to student account using FATR/FATP then draw down money for Pell funds from the G-5 account.
 The Pell account is reviewed after each posting.

 Student contracts serve as a requisition and are submitted to the Accounting Department indicating the names of the students that funds are to be disbursed to and a number of disbursements.
 Once the Accounting Department receives disbursement paperwork confirmation, they request funds through G5.
 The funds are electronically deposited into the assigned bank account.
 Funds are drawn from G5 and disbursed to the student/student’s account.
 European Medical School of Massage never holds funds past three business days.
 The remaining funds are given to the student to be used for non-institutional, educationally related expenses.